GO TRACE

 6. International data transfers

 Most of your data remains within the European Economic Area.
-Where a processor relies on sub-processors in third countries (in particular the United States), the transfer is covered by one of the mechanisms listed in Chapter V of the GDPR: an adequacy decision (including the EU–US Data Privacy Framework where applicable), the European Commission's 2021 Standard Contractual Clauses, or, failing those, explicit informed consent.
+Where a processor relies on sub-processors in third countries (in particular India for Web3Forms and the United States for Google sub-processors and Teachable), the transfer is covered by one of the mechanisms listed in Chapter V of the GDPR: an adequacy decision (including the EU–US Data Privacy Framework where applicable), the European Commission's 2021 Standard Contractual Clauses, or, failing those, explicit informed consent.

 You may request a copy of the safeguards in place by emailing us.